ianhaddock/m920q-router/README.md

 * replace the battery.
 Installation is the reverse of removal.
 I opt not to reinstall the plastic cover for the coin cell, as the retaining glue is often very weak.
 I found soaking the plastic cover for 5-10 seconds in cleaning alcohol will help regain some of the adhesives stickiness if you would rather keep it attached.

-### Factory reset bios
+### Factory Reset BIOS
-Fully reset the bios and bios passwords using the JP35 service pins at the rear left (back end, nearest to the wifi antenna port) of the mainboard.
+Fully reset the BIOS and BIOS passwords using the JP35 service pins at the rear left (back end, nearest to the wifi antenna port) of the mainboard.
 * remove the power cable
 * remove the top case
 * move the jumper on the JP35 pins (6 total pins in two rows of three) to bridge center positions 3 and 4 from the standard position at 1 and 2.